 The best way to help prevent urinary problems in cats is to keep their bladders flushed out and happy.
 But how do you keep a kitty hydrated if it hardly approaches its water bowl?

-Providing your feline companion with a wet cat food can help it stay hydrated, Cats fed with canned food consumes twice the amount of water compared to kibble-fed cats when all sources of water are considered.
+Providing your feline companion with a wet cat food can help it stay hydrated, Cats fed with canned food consume twice the amount of water compared to kibble-fed cats when all sources of water are considered.
 As a result, the urine output is doubled, as well.

 However, some kitties prefer to eat the latter out of habit, which makes it hard for them to transition.
 Thankfully, canned foods nowadays also have their kibble counterparts that have been carefully pH balanced.